mikaelmattsson/mikaelmattsson.github.io/_posts/2014-11-05-laravel-translator.md

 {% endraw %}
 {% endhighlight %}

-The example above fetches the translated attributes either by the current set locale in Laravel or by sessions.
+The example above fetches the translated attributes by the current set locale in Laravel.
 This is configurable within the package configuration.

 {% highlight php startinline %}
-// Application Driver
 $locale = App::getLocale();

-// Session Driver
-$locale = Session::get('locale');
 {% endhighlight %}

 If you're still reading and want to give this a try, please check out the [Translator repository on GitHub](https://github.com/vinkla/translator).
 There you can find documentation and a installation guide.